gemc/docs/webPage/source/index.rst

 - electromagnetic fields

-All particles are transported through matters and produce radiation.
+All particles are transported through matters and produce radiation, hits, secondaries.
 The geant4 results are then collected and organized according to user preferences.